benhovinga/matrixjs/README.md

 # MatrixJS

-This is a simple script to display a [Matrix](https://en.wikipedia.org/wiki/The_Matrix) style screen animation.
+This is a simple script to display [The Matrix](https://en.wikipedia.org/wiki/The_Matrix) rain animation.